Measure Implementation

 Deadlines for the execution of the request/decision (where applicable)

 As a special intelligence measure the cross border surveillance is time limited.
-The term for its application, upon permit, shall be up to twenty days or two months, which can be prolonged respectively up to sixty days and six months in total as the case may be.
-The term shall run from the date determined by the permit on.
-As an executing competent authority the Supreme Prosecutor`s Office of Cassation and the Chairman of the Sofia City Court act promptly, with no delay.
+The term for its application, upon permit, shall be up to twenty days or two months, which can be prolonged respectively up to sixty days or six months in total as the case may be.
+The term runs from the date determined by the permit on.
+As executing competent authorities the Bulgarian Supreme Prosecutor`s Office of Cassation and the Chairman of the Sofia City Court act immediately.

 Concise legal practical information